GSA/embedding-data-catalogs/README.md

 * datacatalog.js

 There's also a lightweight tool (datacatalog.js) to make the capability of catalog.data.gov available on an agencies own website with javascript and doesn't require them to do any coding or backend integration, just style it to match their website.
-In action [here](http://dropbox.ashlock.us/sandbox/datacatalog.js/).
+In action [here](http://dropbox.ashlock.us/sandbox/datacatalog.js/); code and instructions [here](https://github.com/gbinal/embedding-data-catalogs/blob/master/javascript/datacatalog.js/README.md).

 * ...